-Square Paul Painleve in Paris
+Paris Square Paul Painleve in France

-Named after a mathematician and politician, there are several statues and monuments within this small garden in Paris that was first laid out in 1900, yet now has an almost medieval feel with its tranquillity by the Musee de Cluny.
+The Paris Square Paul Painleve in France was named after a mathematician and politician, there are several statues and monuments within this small garden in Paris that was first laid out in 1900, yet now has an almost medieval feel with its tranquillity by the Musee de Cluny.

-About Square Paul Painleve
+About the Paris Square Paul Painleve

 It was named after Paul Painleve who was a mathematician and a politician, yet also interested in engineering and aviation, he was the first passenger in the Wright’s plane in France and even set up an aeronautics course plus was the Prime Minister for a short period of time plus the War Minister during World War I.

-And this particular statue of Montaigne sitting, was originally produced in marble by Paul Landowski back in 1934, however, it was replaced by a bronze copy in the 1960s, and there is an inscription on the base.
+And this particular Paris statue of Montaigne sitting, was originally produced in marble by Paul Landowski back in 1934, however, it was replaced by a bronze copy in the 1960s, and there is an inscription on the base.

 There is also another statue, which was donated by the city of Rome in the 1960s when the two cities were twinned, and this is a bronze statue of a wolf suckling Romulus and Remus that is called La Louve Romaine.

-Visiting Square Paul Painleve in Paris
+Visiting the Paris Square Paul Painleve in France

 You will find this square in Paris located at the Place Paul Painleve in between the Sorbonne and the Musee de Cluny, Musee National du Moyen Age, in the 5th Arrondissement.